-- 1. Birkbeck College, University of London is committed to equality for transgender, intersex and gender non-binary people and seeks to promote an inclusive environment that is free from discrimination.
-This policy sets out how Birkbeck will foster an inclusive culture that both welcomes and supports trans, intersex and gender non-binary staff and students.
-Furthermore, this policy seeks to further positive relations amongst staff, students and the broader Birkbeck community of which we are all a part by acting as an information resource for those who wish to gain a greater understanding of trans matters at Birkbeck.
+- Birkbeck, University of London ('the College') is committed to equality for transgender, intersex and gender non-binary people and seeks to promote an inclusive environment that is free from discrimination.
+This policy sets out how the College will foster an inclusive culture that both welcomes and supports trans, intersex and gender non-binary staff and students.
+Furthermore, this policy seeks to further positive relations amongst staff, students and the broader College community of which we are all a part, by acting as an information resource for those who wish to gain a greater understanding of trans matters at the College.
 This includes providing support and understanding to individuals who wish to take, or have taken, steps to transition to a different gender.
 This policy runs alongside a separate policy for staff Supporting Trans Staff. - 2.
-The accompanying guidance note in Appendix A also outlines practical support that is available should students seek to transition whilst studying at Birkbeck.
-This will be developed during academic year 2020/21. - 3.
-Birkbeck is committed to providing an inclusive and welcoming academic community where all students are supported to meet their full potential and are respected as individuals.
+The College is committed to providing an inclusive and welcoming academic community where all students are supported to meet their full potential and are respected as individuals.
 Programme and module content will strive to be inclusive.
-Any material that contains stereotypical depictions of trans people or transphobic material will be open to critical analysis. - 4.
+Any material that contains stereotypical depictions of trans people or transphobic material will be open to critical analysis. - 3.
 This policy applies to enrolled students and encompasses processes such as admission, teaching and learning, awarding, placements, trips, sport and recreation opportunities including Students' Union activities.
 Prospective students are encouraged to discuss on-course support during their application and enrolment processes.

-Equality and Fairness for All
+Equality and fairness for all

-- 5. Trans, intersex and gender non-binary students can be confident that Birkbeck staff will: - a. ensure fair and equal treatment of all students regardless of how they express their gender identity; - b. respect their confidentiality; - c. have effective and efficient processes for supporting transition; - d. ensure agreed actions are guided by the wishes of the student; - e. take action to address (via the appropriate policy or procedure) any incidents of bullying, harassment or discrimination against a trans, intersex or gender nonbinary student. - 6.
-In keeping with its wider commitment to dignity at work and study, Birkbeck staff will work proactively to prevent and address all forms of discrimination or harassment based on a person's gender identity.
-All Birkbeck staff, students and community members should familiarise themselves with the College Principles of Dignity at Work and Study and Principles for Social Media use.
+- 4. Trans, intersex and gender non-binary students can be confident that the College staff will: - a. ensure fair and equal treatment of all students regardless of how they express their gender identity. - b. respect their confidentiality. - c. have effective and efficient processes for supporting transition.

-7. Birkbeck recognises that transition can occur at differing speeds and can be difficult and complex time for an individual; transitioning itself can mean different things to different individuals.
+- d. ensure agreed actions are guided by the wishes of the student. - e. take action to address (via the appropriate policy or procedure) any incidents of bullying, harassment or discrimination against a trans, intersex or gender non-binary student. - 5.
+In keeping with its wider commitment to dignity at work and study, the College staff will work proactively to prevent and address all forms of discrimination or harassment based on a person's gender identity.
+All College staff, students and community members should familiarise themselves with the College Principles of Dignity at Work and Study and Principles for Social Media use. - 6.
+The College recognises that transition can occur at differing speeds and can be a difficult and complex time for an individual; transitioning itself can mean different things to different individuals.
 The College wishes to act in a sensitive and supportive way by having helpful policies and practices in place to ease any transitional period.
 This policy should be read in conjunction with all the other student policies.

-Primary Contact and Guidance
+Primary contact and guidance